How to Dry Shoes in the Dryer

 The dryer can also purposely be used to shrink your shoes.

 Before putting your shoes in the dryer, make sure to remove all dust, dirt, and debris from the outer surface and sole of the shoes.
+Put extra effort into shoes that are creased, dirt will sit in the crease and if not 100% cleaned out, the dirt will be baked into the shoe.

 Check out our guides to cleaning your shoes, to get a better idea of what ‘clean’ should be.